regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 <img src="p8105_hw3_hq2163_hanbo_files/figure-markdown_github/unnamed-chunk-3-1.png" width="90%" />

-The number of observations in State jumps to above 40 in 2007 and 2010.
-The number of observations all the other states kept under 20 for the rest of the years.
+The above plot is really like a bowl of twisted spaghetti.
+As the lines entangled together, it is hard for us to find sufficient information.
+All we can find in this plot are that the numbers of locations in most states are less than 10, and there is a state (shown in yellow line) has over 40 locations observed in 2007 and 2010.

 **Showing the mean and standard deviation of the proportion of “Excellent” responses across locations in NY State in 2002, 2006, and 2010:**